Westpac: US Federal Reserve borrowings

-In 2009, a Westpac-owned entity secured US$1.09 billion from the US Federal Reserve.
-Commentary suggests this was an unusual move for the bank, given its relatively minor position in North America.
-The borrowings by Westpac occurred at the height of the global financial crisis and were part of the Federal Reserve's move to stabilize financial markets globally.
+During the 2008 financial crisis, a Westpac-owned entity borrowed US$1.09 billion from the US Federal Reserve.
+Commentary suggests this was an unusual move for the bank given its relatively minor position in North America.
 The public and government attention of the borrowings followed the release of the information by the Federal Reserve in 2010, not Westpac.

 Funding of coal mining in New Zealand

 Westpac came under criticism from 350.org for its role in funding mining company Bathurst Resources, which was permitted to mine coal on the Denniston Plateau, claiming that the mine would release up to 218 million tonnes of carbon dioxide.